Iracema: Adaptations

 The novel was adapted in 1917 as a Brazilian silent film directed by Vittorio Capellaro and starring Iracema de Alencar, and in 1949 as a Brazilian film directed by Vittorio Cardineli and Gino Talamo, starring Ilka Soares.
 In 1956, Adoniran Barbosa composed the popular samba song "Iracema".
 The 1975 film Iracema: Uma Transa Amazônica directed by Jorge Bodansky and Orlando Senna, which was screened at the International Critics' Week of the 1976 Cannes Film Festival.

 Statues

-At Fortaleza, Beira Mar, it has two Statues, representing the Figure, one at Coordinates 3°43'22.99"S, 38°29'3.60"W, the other at Iracema Beach at Coordinates 3°43'14.04"S, 38°30'34.43"W. This second, made by Zenon Barreto (1918-2002) was idealized in 1960, for 100th Anniversary years of writer, constructed in 1996, commemorative Iracema Beach Development, and destroyed on 3 May 2022, felt down by unknown reasons, probably due fatigue of Steel Structure inside the Fiberglass, painted outside in Ochre, windy hit frequency vibration stress corrosion internal resonance and weathering sea air.
+There are two statues representing Iracema at the Avenida Beira Mar in Fortaleza.
+One is at Coordinates 3°43'22.99"S, 38°29'3.60"W and the other is at Iracema Beach at Coordinates 3°43'14.04"S, 38°30'34.43"W. This second statue was made by Zenon Barreto and was idealized in 1960.
+It was constructed on 1996 for the 100th anniversary of the publication, but fell down on 3 May 2022 for unknown reasons.